We have included this page so that our translate button can work on this important content

 In our school we follow a six-year training pathway which ensures that all staff receive suitable training to undertake their role.
 To guide us we follow the Lincolnshire Safeguarding Children’s Partnership (LSCP) pathway and guidance and access the expertise from the partnership.

 The DSL (and any deputies) will undergo additional specific training at least every two years to provide them with the knowledge and skills required to carry out the role.
-If we recruit a new DSL or Deputy, we will ensure they are fully trained and undertake the Safeguarding Essentials course provided by the local authority.
+If we recruit a new DSL or Deputy, we will ensure they are fully trained and undertake the role of the Designated Safeguarding Lead course provided by the local authority.

 We use the LCC Self-Assessment Safeguarding Audit Tool which allows us to regularly assess the safeguarding in our school and identify areas of good practice as well as areas for improvement.
 We use this as our evidence to annually respond to the LSCP on the compliance of safeguarding in our school.